jshttp/negotiator/README.md

 #### Methods

-##### encodings(availableEncodings):
+##### encodings(availableEncodings)

 Returns an array of preferred encodings ordered by priority from a list of available encodings.

-##### encoding(availableEncodings):
+##### encoding(availableEncodings)

-Returns the top preferred encoding from a list of available encodings.
+Returns the most preferred encoding from a list of available encodings.

 ## License